History of Jamaica: One Love Peace Concert

-The One Love Peace Concert was a large concert held in Kingston on April 22, 1978, during a time of political civil war in Jamaica between opposing parties Jamaican Labour Party and the People's National Party.
-The concert came to its peak during Bob Marley & The Wailers' performance of "Jammin'", when Marley joined the hands of political rivals Michael Manley (PNP) and Edward Seaga (JLP).
+The One Love Peace Concert was a large concert held in Kingston on April 22, 1978, during a time of political civil war in Jamaica between the rival Jamaican Labour Party and the People's National Party.
+The concert reached its peak during Bob Marley & The Wailers' performance of "Jammin'", when Marley joined the hands of political rivals Michael Manley (PNP) and Edward Seaga (JLP).

 Edward Seaga

 In the 1980 election, Edward Seaga and the JLP won by an overwhelming majority – 57 percent of the popular vote and 51 of the 60 seats in the House of Representatives.
-Seaga immediately began to reverse the policies of his predecessor by privatising the industry and seeking closer ties with the USA.
+Seaga immediately began to reverse the policies of his predecessor by privatising the industry and seeking closer ties with the US.
 Seaga was one of the first foreign heads of government to visit newly elected US president Ronald Reagan early the next year and was one of the architects of the Caribbean Basin Initiative, which was sponsored by Reagan.
 He delayed his promise to cut diplomatic relations with Cuba until a year later when he accused the Cuban government of giving asylum to Jamaican criminals.

 Seaga supported the collapse of the Marxist regime in Grenada and the subsequent US-led invasion of that island in October 1983.
 On the back of the Grenada invasion, Seaga called snap elections at the end of 1983, which Manley's PNP boycotted.
 His party thus controlled all seats in parliament.
 In an unusual move, because the Jamaican constitution required an opposition in the appointed Senate, Seaga appointed eight independent senators to form an official opposition.

 Seaga lost much of his US support when he was unable to deliver on his early promises of removing the bauxite levy, and his domestic support also plummeted.
 Articles attacking Seaga appeared in the US media and foreign investors left the country.
 Rioting in 1987 and 1988, the continued high popularity of Michael Manley, and complaints of governmental incompetence in the wake of the devastation of the island by Hurricane Gilbert in 1988, also contributed to his defeat in the 1989 elections.